Launching 5 May 2014

 While the MDGs prioritised the social dimension of development, the aim is for the SDGs to embody a comprehensive and integrated approach to development, and to seek to balance sustained socioeconomic growth with the sustainable use of natural resources.
 In addition, the SDGs will apply to all countries, unlike the MDGs, which served as goals for developing nations only.
 Building upon the successes and lessons learned from the MDGs, the SDGs are expected to become an important tool for national priority-setting, mobilisation of resources, and the achievement of specific development gains.

-To be effective, the SDGs will need to be developed with input and support from a wide range of stakeholders.
-This course is designed to provide participants with the essential knowledge needed to engage with the international agenda on sustainable development goals.
+To be effective, the Post-2015 Development Agenda and its global goals will need to be developed with input and support from a wide range of stakeholders.
+This course is designed to provide participants with the essential knowledge needed to engage with the international process on the Post-2015 Development Agenda.

 The course aims to enhance the capacity of participants to engage with the international agenda on sustainable development goals (SDGs).
 Participants will learn about the origins and purpose of the SDGs and how the goals will build upon the lessons learned from the development and implementation of the Millennium Development Goals (MDGs).
 Participants will discuss and compare the options for the targets and indicators that will underpin the goals, and will develop a working knowledge of the key actors and modalities of the international decision-making process on the SDGs, as well as identify opportunities for engagement.